Стратегии на образователната и научната политика

 Result and Discussion

-Analysis of theoretical developments and own observations of schoolchildren with SEN and their speech gave rise to separate conclusions: the organic inuence of adverse factors (usually genetic, congenital or acquired) on brain structures in the prenatal, natal and postnatal periods are the causes of children's intellectual disorders.
+Analysis of theoretical developments and own observations of schoolchildren with SEN and their speech gave rise to separate conclusions: the organic influence of adverse factors (usually genetic, congenital or acquired) on brain structures in the prenatal, natal and postnatal periods are the causes of children's intellectual disorders.
 Speech formation of children with intellectual disabilities (intellectual disabilities) is directly related to the degree of severity and form of disabilities, which have a significant impact on the development of students' communication skills.
 Communicative activity of pupils with SEN, their readiness for learning requires a number of conditions: first of all, the formation of the so-called motivational need in the process of communication, positive and emotional motivation, and the development of all norms of speech (at the level of phonetics, orthography, vocabulary, grammar, syntax, etc.) are also important).
 If this activity is formed without a certain direction, it radically complicates the disclosure of inner qualities and the realization of oneself in education, in the environment of peers and in society in general.
 It is important to start forming communication skills in primary school for successful development and conscious mastery at the next stages of personality development.

 By communicative skills, we understand understand the ability to establish and maintain contacts with other people on the basis of internal resources necessary for building an effective communicative action in situations of interpersonal communication.
 Most scientists working on the problem of communication of children with intellectual disabilities (Borak 2015; Buslaeva 2016; Groznaya 2011; Navrylov 2009; Hoshovska 2011; Lipakova 2007; Omarova 2009; Tomych 2010) note that the roots this problem should be sought in the early childhood period of the individual, when children are deprived of the opportunity to communicate with close people.
 A decisive condition for the development of children's communicative activity is the child's interaction with adults and peers.
 The system of interpersonal relationships of students with intellectual disabilities includes their relationship to each other; these relationships are specially organized by teachers in the classroom or a group.
-Children with intellectual disabilities experience significant diculties in communicating with those around them, as they have a reduced ability to understand the emotional state of other people.
+Children with intellectual disabilities experience significant difficulties in communicating with those around them, as they have a reduced ability to understand the emotional state of other people.
 They are more critical of other people's actions than they are of critically evaluating their anxieties, fears, and express their grievances in a rude, aggressive manner.
 Adults' assessments, as well as situational factors and individual personality traits characteristic of a particular child, play a major role in shaping children's attitudes towards each other during this period.

 Game activity is best suited for the development of communication skills in this category of children, helps them master the means of communication.
 It is important for the time in classes to be partly devoted to the formation of children's personal qualities, their feelings, emotions, which is extremely relevant at the current stage of the development of society.
-The peculiarities of primary school age as the most valuable and favorable for the development of communication skills, as well as the insucient development of scientifically based methods for the formation of communication skills of children 7 – 10 years old with limited health opportunities, determine the relevance of the problem raised by us.
+The peculiarities of primary school age as the most valuable and favorable for the development of communication skills, as well as the insufficient development of scientifically based methods for the formation of communication skills of children 7 – 10 years old with limited health opportunities, determine the relevance of the problem raised by us.

 The author's method of formation of communicative skills of students with SEN provided for various forms and methods of learning, both traditional and innovative (project activity, competitions, dramatization, discussion, public performances, didactic games, etc.).
 During the remote form of education caused by the spread of the Covid-19 pandemic, we visited student A at home, organized education according to the model described by M. Montessori (Table 1), adapting the scientist's recommendations to the conditions of the development of the National Academy of Sciences and Education under the conditions of the pandemic.